Jampire/oauth2-appid/readme.md

 All other values you can find in Application settings of your IBM App ID service under.

+Do not forget to register your redirect URL in your IBM App ID whitelist.
+Read IBM App ID [documentation](https://cloud.ibm.com/docs/services/appid?topic=appid-getting-started).

 ### Authorization Code Flow

 ```php